 The NodeID could be the least common denominator here, I'd think.

-Posts made by iLusion
+Best posts made by iLusion

 @dpressle ofcourse!
 I appreciate your help and I am sure, so does anyone who'd benefit from this thread.
 This is the power of open source and community supported projects!